Rose Rosengarten

 http://www.adelaidejmuseum.org/bookoflife.php?id=22

 Yes, Miriam was indeed Rose Rosengarten's daughter by her first husband.
 She was born in Sydney in 1884 and there is no fathers name listed on the NSW BDM site.
 1884 was also the year Joseph arrived in Australia at Port Melbourne.
 According to the above Adelaide Jewish Museum 'book of life' link, Miriam Lazar married Nathan Solomon in 1905 and went on to have six children with him between then and 1920.
 Interestingly, Nathan Solomon was also a Russian Jew fleeing Poland and was in Sunderland around the time Rose Rosengarten was.
 They very likely knew each other.
-Nathan and Miriam were prominent members of the Adelaide Jewish Community to the extent that when the new Adelaide Synagogue was built in Flemington Street, Glenunga, the entire complex was dedicated to their memory and is known as the Nathan and Miriam Solomon Centre.
+Nathan and Miriam were prominent members of the Adelaide Jewish Community to the extent that when the new Adelaide Synagogue was built in Flemington Street, Glenunga, the entire complex was dedicated to their memory and is known as the Nathan and Miriam Solomon Centre

-In the 1930 electoral roll Rose is mentioned as being the matron of a Jewish home in Waverley, presumably where she was living.
 At the time of Rose's death she is listed as living in 36 Dudley Road, Rose Bay.
 Rose Rosengarten died on 12th May 1936, aged 72 (This is from the Great Synagogue Sydney microfilm according to the AJHS).
 She is buried in the Jewish section of Rookwood cemetery.
 On Rose's death certificate her parents names are listed as "Lewis" and "Gertie".

 There is still so much more to know.
 How many of Roses descandants are there in total?
 Why did Rose return to live in Sydney after Solomon Rosengarten died?
 Why did Joseph go to Lismore?
 And of course the big question - WHERE in Poland did Rose and Joseph come from?
 Did they have any other siblings?
 Are there any surviving photographs of Rose?
 Did Rose and Joseph's parents migrate to England?
 Stay tuned!